A Tour of Nazi Berlin and World War 2 Sights

 - More info and to book.

-Much like their competition, Original Berlin Walks has also earned a 5 star rating on TripAdvisor and Get Your Guide (read the reviews).
-There are only two negative reviews for this tour, and neither of them indicate any serious problems with the company.
+Much like their competition, Original Berlin Walks has also earned a 5-star rating on TripAdvisor and Get Your Guide (read the reviews).
+There are only two negative reviews for this tour, and neither of them indicates any serious problems with the company.
 An overwhelming majority of reviewers enjoyed their experience on this Third Reich tour.
 Many customers felt that their guides were very knowledgeable and appreciated all of the different locations they visited.
-This trip was especially popular among groups who brought their friends or significant other
+This trip was especially popular among groups who brought their friends or significant other.

 - Save 30% off these prices with the Berlin Welcome Card